pjoKIT/repository-platforms/src/aims/additionalFeatures.md

 ## Additional Features

-Status: DD.MM.YYYY
+Status: 16.06.2021

-Additional features which are not described in the table before.

-- Feature 1
-- Feature 2
+- Has a UI which can easily create RDF SHACL application profiles
+- Integration in scientific processes